-The preferred modern method of detailing clan related names is now Associated Family Names, which were once called Septs.
+The preferred modern method of detailing clan related surnames is now Associated Family Names, which were once called Septs.

 The founder of Clan MacTavish in Knapdale was Taviss Mor Mhic macCalumn, or, Tavis the Great son of Calumn (or simply Tavis Coir 1) in 12th century Argyll.
-His ancestors were the Irish MacGilletamhais of Guill and Irgull, Northern Donegal, Ireland, descendants of the Boars Kings in the kin-group of Cenel nDuach of the Kingdom of Guill and Irguill, found in the various Irish annals.
+His ancestors were the Irish MacGilletamhais of Guill and Irgull, what is now Northern Donegal, Ireland, descendants of the Boars Kings in the kin-group of Cenel nDuach of the Kingdom of Guill and Irguill, found in the various Irish annals.
 The clan lands of Dun an Ard Righ (now Dunardry) in Knapdale, Argyllshire, were given to the MacTavish ancestors in the reign of King Domnall the 2nd, grandson of King Kenneth McAlpin, about 893 AD.
-The Northern Irish are noted the descendants of the 2nd century Northern Irish King, Conn of the Hundred Battles, and the specific lineal connections are noted in the chronicle, Chronicon Scotorum (Chronicon Scotorum, According to Nollaig Ó Muraíle, it is “a collection of annals belonging to the ‘Clonmacnoise group’, covering the period from prehistoric times to 1150 but with some gaps, closely related to the ‘Annals of Tigernach‘.)
+The Northern Irish MacGilleTamhais (MacTavish) are noted the descendants of the 2nd century Northern Irish Pictish King, Conn of the Hundred Battles, and the specific familial/lineal connections are noted in the chronicle, Chronicon Scotorum (Chronicon Scotorum – according to Nollaig Ó Muraíle, is “a collection of annals belonging to the ‘Clonmacnoise group’, covering the period from prehistoric times to 1150 but with some gaps, closely related to the ‘Annals of Tigernach‘.)
 Conn Cétchathach (Conn of the Hundred Battles – literally Conn the hundred Battled) was the son of Fedlimid Rechtmar, and according a 2nd Century medieval Irish legendary and annalistic texts, the High King of Ireland (probably only the northern half).
 From Conn and his kin group, are descended various Irish and Scottish clans.

-Additional resources provide an extended list of the Clan MacTavish related family names as follows:
+Additional historical resources provide an extended list of the Clan MacTavish related family names as follows:

-The original, or near original, name might be retained in one parish, when an Anglicized version of the same name would show up in the same or a neighboring parish.
+The original, or near original, name of a MacTavish ancestor might be retained in one parish, when an Anglicized, or slightly different version of the same name would show up in the same or a neighboring parish.
 In some instances multiple variations of names occurred in the same district.
 Names often reflected relationship and origin, and sometimes occupation, or a marital alliance.
 The main surname of the clan is most often the surname of its Chief, and all other surnames that came into use within the clan, came to be called septs, vassals or followers; which are now more commonly called Associated Family Names.
 A follower does not necessarily mean that a person or family actually belonged to a given clan.
 “FOLLOWERS” in most cases were persons, families, groups or even another clan which shared common beliefs and were in agreement with larger or more powerful clans who activities and politics aligned with their own.

 MacAishe, is a spelling found for MacTavish of Dunardry in court files dealing with The Earl of Argyll’s participation in the Monmouth Rebellion.